-Your Continuous Improvement Style is the CI Facilitator.
+Your Continuous Improvement Superpower is the CI Facilitator.
 You are critical to the success of continuous improvement because you are skilled at bringing together cross-functional teams to solve shared problems.
 You create the plan and ensure everyone sticks to it.
 People value your organization and drive.

 Be aware that you can get too focused on "the plan".
 You may not always have enough flexibility to adjust for roadblocks or changes to the project.

 Tip for Success: Ensure your team has a good mix of people-oriented and data-oriented perspectives to provide you with feedback.
 You'll have a well-informed perspective to set your team up for success.